-2.7.
+2.8.
 Carbon pricing is a financial tool that aids the shift towards a low-carbon economy by allowing the environmental and social costs of carbon emissions to be quantified.
 The responsibility of emissions is thus allocated back to the emitter instead of society at large and/or the environment, also known as the 'polluter pays principle'.
 Use of internal carbon pricing in the strategic planning and cost-benefit analyses for procurement options such as for fuel, heavy plant and vessels would allow the Authority to financially incentivise selection of low-carbon technologies that may be more expensive than traditional (fossil-fuelled) options.
 Current Authority procurement guidelines allow for a 10% surcharge for environmentally friendlier purchase options.
 This shadow price is proposed to be set to £50/tCO2eq to align with net-zero targets and globally reported recommendations.

-Table 1
+Table 1.
+Diesel usage for operational vessels and equipment, financial year 2020/21.

-Diesel usage for operational vessels and equipment, financial year 2020/21
+Cost of diesel CO 2 emissions Internal carbon Cost of fuel +

-Cost of fuel (£) Volume of fuel (litres) CO2e emissions Internal carbon Cost of fuel + internal carbon cost (£)
+(£) (tonnes) cost internal carbon

-(tonnes) cost (£)
+(£ - ICP method) cost (£)

-29,621 65,198 179.8 8,990 38,611
+29,621 179.8 8,990 38,611